Political positions of Nigel Farage: Tommy Robinson

 In December 2018, Farage distanced himself from anti-Islam campaigner Tommy Robinson and subsequently resigned from UKIP after the party's leader Gerard Batten appointed Robinson as an advisor.
 In January 2025, Farage said he would not support Robinson joining Reform UK.

 Following the Unite the Kingdom rally organised by Robinson on 13 September 2025 as part of the ongoing 2025 British anti-immigration protests, Farage criticised violence against police officers by attendees at the rally as "horrible" whilst also stating "the vast majority who caught the train to London for the day were good, ordinary, decent people."

 Anti-immigration protests

 Farage expressed support for the 2025 British anti-immigration protests, arguing that protests against migrant hotels were needed to "put pressure on local councils to go to court" to try to block other hotels from housing asylum seekers.
 Farage also supported the Operation Raise the Colours campaign.

 Face veil ban

 In November 2013, Farage said he supported banning the face veil in schools, airports and banks.
 Previously, in 2010, Farage called for a ban in public places and public buildings similar to the French and Belgian bans.
-In June 2025, newly elected Reform MP Sarah Pochin used her debut at Prime Minister's Questions to ask whether the government would consider banning the burqa, citing public safety concerns.
-This provoked a rebuke from Reform UK's chairman, Zia Yusuf, while several Reform MPs openly supported a ban.
-Yusuf subsequently resigned, stating he no longer believed working for a Reform government was a good use of his time.
-Yusuf later rejoined the party following discussions with Farage and subsequently stated that he also supported a ban on face coverings in public spaces and affirmed it would be a Reform UK policy.